hotpeppersec/cloudlab/book/mainmatter/02_docker.rst

 |

+.. raw:: latex
+\chapterquote{Who says God has created this world?
+We have created it by our own imagination.God is supreme, independent.
+When we say he has created this illusion, we lower him and his infinity.
+He is beyond all this.Only when we find him in ourselves, and even in our day to day life, do all doubts vanish.}{Meher Baba}

+|

 Containerization is the process of generating a fully functioning software ecosystem that includes code and dependencies for part or all of a project.
 The most popular and common tool for realizing containerization is Docker.
 Using Docker, we can programatically build